A month later, this New York City primary is still a train wreck and a warning to us all

 “It’s a question of timeliness.
 We are constrained,” said Valerie Vazquez-Diaz, the BOE’s spokeswoman.

-That third category of ballots are the one Patel is fighting to have counted.
-The lawsuit he filed calls on Gov. Cuomo to fix the issue with an executive order.
+That third category of ballots has the ones Patel is fighting to have counted.
+The lawsuit he filed calls on Cuomo to fix the issue with an executive order.

 In his Tuesday news conference, Cuomo punted the issue to the state legislature.

 What Patel argues is that the law isn’t taking into account how much the pandemic changed the election.
-In the midst of the state’s shutdown in April, Cuomo signed an executive order mandating that the BOE send an absentee ballot application to every New Yorker, who in the past could only obtain an absentee ballot for very narrow reasons, such as illness or disability.
+In the midst of the state’s shutdown in April, Cuomo signed an executive order mandating that the BOE send an absentee ballot application to every New Yorker, who in the past could only obtain an absentee ballot for narrow reasons, such as illness or disability.

-The BOE, with limited staff allowed in its offices, sprung to action, setting up an online portal and a phone line for absentee ballot requests and preparing a mailing for the city’s 3million registered primary voters.
+The BOE, with limited staff allowed in its offices, sprung to action, setting up an online portal and a phone line for absentee ballot requests and preparing a mailing for the city’s 3 million registered primary voters.
 That didn’t go out until mid-May.

 Every ballot request needed to be approved by a bipartisan set of staffers, then entered into the voter rolls.
 Then a court dispute about the presidential primary delayed the finalization of the ballot, which the BOE didn’t begin sending out until three weeks before the election.

 That’s where the U.S. Postal Service comes in.
 Mail-in ballots are in the hands of a federal agency on the brink of bankruptcy that had to sideline 17,000 workers on quarantine because of exposure to the virus.
-Louis DeJoy, a Trump donor recently appointed as postmaster general, has announced cost-cutting changes that will likely further slow mail delivery.
+Louis DeJoy, a Trump donor recently appointed as postmaster general, has announced cost-cutting changes that will probably further slow mail delivery.

 At every turn, the governor’s executive orders and the BOE’s deadlines were out of touch with the Postal Service’s abilities.
 The final date for voters to send in absentee applications was June 16, an impossible seven-day turnaround for the application to get to the BOE and a ballot to get to the voter in time to cast it.

-Note: Correction: A previous version of this story misstated the year Suraj Patel moved to New York.
-He moved in 2006, not 2010.